All About Bhadra Wildlife Sanctuary and National Tiger Reserve

 Reptiles in Bhadra Wildlife Sanctuary

 Bhadra comprises over 43 species of reptiles.
-The most common reptiles found in the reserve are vine snake, king cobra, common wolf snake, common Indian monitor, Russell’s viper, Draco or gliding lizards, rat snake, olive keelback, marsh crocodiles, common cobra, bamboo pit viper, etc.
+The most common reptiles found in the reserve are vine snake, king cobra, common wolf snake, ordinary Indian monitor, Russell’s viper, Draco or gliding lizards, rat snake, olive keelback, marsh crocodiles, common cobra, bamboo pit viper, etc.

 Bhadra Wildlife Sanctuary Flora and Fauna